 Primary Muscle Groups:

 The triceps pushdown is an isolation exercise rather than a compound motion.
 This makes it a great exercise for targeting your triceps.
 The primary muscle group worked by the triceps pushdown is, as you may have guessed, your triceps.

 The scientific term for the muscle is tricep brachii (Latin for “three-headed muscles of the arm”).
 The lateral, medial and long head of the triceps all operate together whenever you extend your arm.
 However, the triceps pushdown isolates the medial and lateral heads of the triceps during the pushdown motion.

 Secondary Muscle Groups:

-That being said, the exercise also activates a variety of secondary muscle groups such as your lats (latissimus dorsi), abs (rectus abdominis), obliques (exterior obliques), pecs (pectoralis major and pectoralis minor) and traps (trapezius).
-These secondary muscles will engage to stabilize and support the pushdown motion.
+That being said, this exercise also activates a variety of secondary muscle groups such as your lats (latissimus dorsi), abs (rectus abdominis), obliques (exterior obliques), pecs (pectoralis major and pectoralis minor) and traps (trapezius).
+These secondary muscles engage to stabilize and support the pushdown motion.
 However, using your back, shoulders, or chest to bring down the weight risks injury and negates the key benefits of the triceps pushdown.

 Tricep Pushdown Benefits

 1. Strength Gains

 There are many benefits of strengthening your triceps.